cloudstateio/python-support/Description.md

 ## Contributing

-For guidance on setting up a development environment and how to make a contribution to Cloudastate, see the contributing [project page](https://github.com/cloudstateio/python-support) or consult an official documentation [here](https://cloudstate.io/docs/).
+For guidance on setting up a development environment and how to make a contribution to Cloudstate, see the contributing [project page](https://github.com/cloudstateio/python-support) or consult an official documentation [here](https://cloudstate.io/docs/).

 ## Links